jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-Limit-Does-Not-Exist-2.md

 ![kdb 2^63](/path/to/image)
 Yikes.

+Native math functions in q/kdb+ are limited by the maximum size of the number datatypes involved.
+The largest datatype in q/kdb+ is a "long" which is takes 8 bytes of data.
+In different languages this datatype might be refered to as "bigint","int64" or "long long", each represents an 8 byte numerical datatype.
+Therefore the limit on native numerical calculations q/kdb+ is only 8 bytes of data- that feels a bit tight.
+Given that numbers in q/kdb+ are signed (positive/negative), that means the largest number you can acurately calculate is 9,223,372,036,854,775,806.

+_Pathetic._

+To top it off, Python3 natively promotes "int" types to "long" types which can have unlimited length and can perform almost any operation (can't perform any operation that would convert the "long" to a "float").
+To admit that a bunch of snake-charmers could out perform our far superior language? *shudders*
+I will not stand idly by while python runs laps around us.
 If you're thinking, "why not just do it in python?", <a href="https://www.python.org">here is the door.</a>

 Now that it's just us serious programmers, let's talk about what we need to do to bypass this limit.